web-archive-group/ELXN42-Article/elxn42.md

 Here we can see the following transition in the tweets:

 - 17 October 2015: We see the keyword "Harper" is the most prominent one, as it was throughout much of the election.
 As the polarizing, incumbent Prime Minister the election was in some ways a referendum on his leadership.
 - 18 October 2015: The day before election day.
-Vote becomes the most prominent, as people want exhort people to be ready for the polls.
+"Vote" becomes the most prominent, as people want exhort people to be ready for the polls.
 No one political party dominates, but the word "conservative" remains the most frequent.
 - 19 October 2015: Election day.
-We see Vote dominate, as well as the word "Liberal."
+We see "Vote" dominate, as well as the word "Liberal."
 This was mostly reflecting the widely retweeted announcement of the Liberal Party of Canada's victory that evening.
 - 20 October 2015: The new Prime Minister Trudeau is the topic of the day, as well as his first name: "Justin."

 At a glance, we are seeing a major narrative within the tweets.